michaelzm/python-css-cleaner/README.md

 Use pyhon3

-Start the script with python compare.py
+Start the script with "python compare.py"